rails/webpacker/docs/v6_upgrade.md

 ## Main differences with v5

 The main goal for Webpacker v6 is to manage the JavaScript in your Rails application with Webpack.
-This will allows you, for example, to use JavaScript modules, automatic code splitting using multiple entry points, use PostCSS or use [Vue](https://vuejs.org/) or [React](https://reactjs.org/).
+This will allow you, for example, to use JavaScript modules, automatic code splitting using multiple entry points, use PostCSS or use [Vue](https://vuejs.org/) or [React](https://reactjs.org/).

 You probably don't want to install Webpacker and Webpack if you only need some JavaScript Sprinkles, Sass integration, images and fonts support.